 Sooner is Better than Later!

-We started with the oldest story I’ve marked part of the “best” on March 1, and are moving on from there.
-The longer you wait to start, the more of the stories you’ss miss: everyone gets the same story on any particular day, and there’s no way to go back to the beginning.
-The stories are emailed at around 2:30 a.m., New York (Eastern) Time, with the idea that it will be waiting for you when you get up in the morning.
+The daily started with the oldest story I’ve marked part of the “best” and are progressing from there.
+The longer you wait to start, the more of the stories you’re missing: everyone gets the same story on any particular day, and there’s no way to go back to the beginning.

 Part of my idea is to have a special reward for those who have gone above and beyond to support This is True.
 So to that end, the following readers already get their Best of subscription included with their support on request:

 Not Interested in Either One of Those?
 You can subscribe separately, too — whether you already have a regular Premium subscription or not.
-Order here:
+You can start or renew your subscription here:

-As with all of our paid subscription process, since we give “unlimited free samples” with our free edition, there are no refunds should you cancel your subscription.
+As with all of the paid subscriptions, since you can get “unlimited free samples” with the free edition, there are no refunds should you (or multiple bounces) cancel your subscription.
 There is an Unsubscribe link in every mailing.

-Those of you on Patreon or Super Premium must let us know you want to be added to the Best Of distribution: we don’t just add people to distribution lists without a specific request!
-Use the form on the Contact Page to send in your request.
+Those of you using patronage or Super Premium must let me know you want to be added to the Best Of distribution: we don’t just add people to distribution lists without a specific request!
+Use the form on the Contact Page to send in your request, or just email me.